annakurtin/Lab5/README.md

     ## disthhaXcover  4 1887.325

-Again, , here there is STRONG evidence that model disthhaXcover is much better than the model with the additive main effects.
+Again, , here there is STRONG evidence that model disthhaXcover is much better than the model with the additive main effects (it has the lowest AIC score so it ranks as the best).

 However, this is tedious, and, how do we know the best models to compare?
 This brings us to…